APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/E. staging2schema/Schemaorg_Guide_Mh.md

 ---

 ## Purpose
 This guide provides a framework for creating `schema.org` metadata for datasets stored in the INSPIRE Network staging server, which hosts longitudinal mental health data and metadata.
-It draws on:
 The goal is to make metadata standardized, discoverable, interoperable, and reusable, aligned with the FAIR principles.

 ![Schema.org Metadata Guide Illustration](../../images/SchemaGuide.png)